Thai court rules PM can stay, did not exceed term limit

 “I think tomorrow the people will come out on the streets, and hopefully we will have a lot of people,” he said.

+A leading anti-government protest group, Ratsadon, called Prayuth an “illicit prime minister” and asked people to dress in black from Oct.
+1 to Oct.
+7 to express mourning for Thailand’s political future.

-Prayuth paid his respects to the court on his Facebook page and thanked those Thais whom he said had given him good wishes and encouragement since the court took up the case.
+Prayuth paid his respects to the court on his Facebook page and thanked those Thais who he said had given him good wishes and encouragement since the court took up the case.

 “It was the opportunity for me to realize that I must spend the government’s limited remaining time to follow up and push several important projects that I have initiated, and complete them for the country’s progress and our children’s future,” he said, highlighting infrastructure development.